The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

 \subsection{Related work}

-There are a number of performance analyses of gradient descent for non-convex functions which utilize the assumption that one or more of the functions derivatives are bounded.
-Perhaps the simplest among them is as follows.
+There are a number of performance analyses of gradient descent for non-convex functions which utilize the assumption that one or more higher derivatives are bounded.
+Although we are specifically concerned with non-convex optimization, it is worth mentioning that \textproc{sgd} for convex functions is more well understood, and there are analyses that bypass the smoothness assumption \citep{sgd-and-hogwild, bachmoulines11}.